×

 Gaming and Virtual Real Estate: Ownership in Digital Worlds

-NFTs also enhance music and event industries.
-Artists like Kings of Leon distribute NFT albums ensuring perpetual royalties, while NFT-based ticketing combats scalping.
+NFTs are also changing music and events.
+Bands like Kings of Leon sell NFT albums that guarantee royalties, and NFT tickets help fight scalping.

 The Next Wave: AI, Metaverse, and Regulatory Tides